jgaliger/ITIS_6200-Course-Project/README.md

 ## Overview

-This project implements a secure file-sharing web application that protects file contents using a cryptographic layer adapted from the Signal Protocol.
-The server stores only ciphertext and is architecturally incapable of reading file contents, even under full compromise.

-**Primary mechanism:** X3DH key agreement + Symmetric-Key Ratchet + AES-256-GCM
-**Supporting mechanisms:** bcrypt password hashing (cost factor 10) + session-based access control
+This project is a secure file-sharing prototype built for ITIS 6200.
+It combines a web application with a cryptographic prototype to demonstrate how modern security mechanisms can be applied in practice.

+The project has two main parts:
+1. A **web application prototype** built with Node.js, Express, MongoDB, EJS, sessions, and bcrypt.
+2. A **cryptographic prototype** that demonstrates X3DH-style key agreement, a symmetric-key ratchet, AES-256-GCM encryption, and a rollback attack simulation.

 ---